SWDV-665/final-project-TyeHickman/README.md

 Habits can also be added from the user interface in the 'My Habits' tab but both options require and instance of mongoDB and its daemon process to be running.

 A link to the mySelf server repo will be submitted with this assignment.

+---

+I've included a .zip archive of the mySelf server in this repo.
+To use it, extract the mySelf-server.zip to anywhere outside the root of this project and follow the steps in the project's README.md file to get it up and runnig.